dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T207: Governments can screen investments to prevent monopolies.
+### T207: Governments can screen investments to avoid monopolies and protect competition.

 |Support|
 |---|